mlaxmanvmani/Waveforms-for-nonspinning-IMRIs-on-eccentric-orbits./README.md

 ## 5PN eccentric waveforms for intermediate-mass-ratio-inspirals (IMRIs) from post-Newtonian and black hole perturbation theory

-The supplemental file ([name of the file]) lists Gravitational Wave Phasing (Taylor approximants) and Amplitude (spherical harmonic modes) computed through 5PN order and to $10^{\rm th}$ power in the eccentricity parameter.
+The supplemental file ([supplemental_material_arxiv:2602.21018v1]) lists Gravitational Wave Phasing (Taylor approximants) and Amplitude (spherical harmonic modes) computed through 5PN order and to $10^{\rm th}$ power in the eccentricity parameter.
 Inputs required to arrive at the final results are also included.
 More specifically,

 * Evolution of time-eccentricity: $e_t(v, v_0, e_0)$, where $v$ is a frequency dependent PN parameter and $e_0$ refers to a reference eccentricity evaluated at a reference frequency ($v_0$).
 * EnergyFlux, Energy and its derivative ($dE/dv$) in terms of $v, v_0, e_0$.